LivePersonInc/developer-center/pages/Documents/MessagingChannels/PushNotificationService/tls-authentication.md

 indicator: messaging
 ---

-Customers supply a valid client key and certificate for an mutual TLS connection (two-way SSL).
+Customers supply a valid client key and certificate for a mutual TLS connection (two-way SSL).
 The key and certificate is used in every request to the relevant proxy call.
 The key is securely stored in LivePerson’s server.

 ### Request Details